AndresMpa/magic-ball-workshop/README.md

 some JS functionalities every frontend developer should know, some advance features to craft a small project on steroids

+> Note: This implementation only works under Chrome

 ## What are you learning?

 - Efficient native dark and white modes (How to)